Tine-m/docker-ci-intro/deck/DockerMySQL.md

 ***Info**: You can replace 8.0.38 above (and in the following) with the tag "latest" to get the latest version of the MySQL image.
 However, it's a good practice to specify a version tag instead of using the latest, to ensure consistency across different environments.
 Also, as of this writing, 8.0.38 is the newest version supported by MySQL Workbench.
 If you install a 8.1.X version Workbench will complain.*

 2\)
 Now type the following to start the container.
-Change highlighted parts to you own liking
+You can change the name <b>my-docker-mysql</b> to you own liking
-Important: Everything below MUST be **in one line**, that is NO LINE-BREAKS
+Important: Everything below MUST be **in one line**, NO LINE-BREAKS!

 ```docker
 docker run \--name my-docker-mysql \--restart unless-stopped \-p 3307:3306 \-e MYSQL\_ROOT\_PASSWORD=test-1234 \-d mysql:8.0.34